AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/constant-reindexing-with-cron-job-indexer-reindex-all-invalid.md

 ## Affected products and versions

-* Adobe Commerce 2.4.0+ <!--  does this apply to cloud and on-prem? -->
+* Adobe Commerce (Cloud & On-Premise.)
+2.4.0+.
+As Category Permissions is a Commerce only feature it will not affect Magento Open Source.

 ## Issue